0b01001001/spectree/README.md

     ...
 ```

 This is useful when you need adapter-specific error details or other model-backend behavior in a custom hook.
+See the [hooks guide](docs/source/hooks.md) for details.

 ### How can I use the validation without the OpenAPI document?